helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 hydrolyzes the glycosidic bond linking the two monosaccharides - to be able to fully digest dairy products.

-a\) Draw a likely stabilized carbocation intermedia/OCBE_IIte in the hydrolysis reaction catalyzed by lactase.
+a\) Draw a likely stabilized carbocation intermediate in the hydrolysis reaction catalyzed by lactase.

 b\) Draw, in the chair conformation, the structure of what you predict